Want a FREE copy of the Workplace Wellness Checklist? Yes

 For those adverse to exercises, dancing can be a fun alternative.
 It’s a healthy one too with proven benefits to the heart.
 Being able to let loose certainly also helps eliminate stress.
 Add dance nights to your office calendar.
 An instructor is always a good thing, but having dance teams should be good enough–and it also builds teamwork.
 If you want something more organized, you could go for the ever-popular Zumba!”

-105. Take on fun & friendly competitions
+105. Take on fun and friendly competitions

 Pam Hewitt, Personal Trainer & Health Coach of Fit Future, shared what she thinks would add more fun to workplace wellness programmes: competitions!